Centralised youth work

 Rovaniemi traffic park offers activities for children between the ages of 6 and 12 years during summer holidays in June and July.
 It is situated on Miehentie road in the proximity of Korkalovaara Comprehensive School.
 The youth workers give children traffic education and offer them additional activities like games and crafts.
 The children can use the park for practising the traffic rules with the pedal cars provided by the youth services or with their own bikes and kick-scooters.

-Leirikari camping centre is located by the Kemijoki river 37 kilometres from Rovaniemi via road 81 to Kuusamo direction.
-Leirikari offers vast areas for outdoor activities such as hiking, swimming and fishing.
-The camping center accommodation can be used during the summer and winter.
-The camping center operates as a self-service facility and has been mainly designed to serve the needs of child and youth work as well as voluntary associations.
+Leirikari camp is located by the Kemijoki river 37 kilometres from Rovaniemi via road 81 to Kuusamo direction.
+Leirikari offers large areas for outdoor activities such as hiking, swimming and fishing.
+The camp center accommodation can be used during the summer and winter.
+You need to bring your own bed linen, including blanket and pillow, or sleeping bag, with you.
+The camping center operates as a self-service facility and there is no restaurant or other services available.
+It has been mainly designed to serve the needs of child and youth work as well as voluntary associations.
 The facilities are taken care of by the camping center’s janitor.

 Enquiries about Leirikari as well as group reservations should be addressed to Osviitta Service Centre by email: firstname.lastname@example.org.